 2) Avoid Payday Loans

-If you do not have a personal credit history or you have a bad credit history, you might be tempted to take out a payday loan because it’s a fast way to receive money.
+If you do not have a personal credit history or you have a bad credit history, you might be tempted to use payday loan apps because it’s a fast way to receive money.
 Although this may be tempting, payday loans have high default rates, and if you can’t make your payments, you’ll end up hurting your credit score.

 3) If Need Be, Fix Your Bad Credit